bemson/salt/README.md

 D.api.log = function () {
   // init vars
   var proxy = this, // scope is the public proxy, containing all api methods from every package
-    pkg = D(proxy); // retrieve the package-instance (sandbox) associated with this flow
+    flow = pkg.flow, // the internal api for accessing the flow pkg = D(proxy); // retrieve the package-instance (sandbox) associated with this flow
   // invoke methods prototyped to the package-instance pkg.incrementApiCallCount();
-  console.log("The current state is ", pkg.states[pkg.flow.currentIndex].name, ", and the 'debug' API has been called ", pkg.callsToApiMethods, " times.");
+  console.log("The current state is ", pkg.states[flow.currentIndex].name, ", and the 'debug' API has been called ", pkg.callsToApiMethods, " times.");
 };

 // api methods can call other package's api methods